-There is not one but two tournaments for golf fans to enjoy at 13th Beach Golf Links this week.
+There is not one but two tournaments for golf fans to enjoy at 13th Beach Golf Links.
 The ISPS Handa Vic Open sees a full field of players from the European Tour and PGA Tour of Australasia compete in a tournament at the same time as the Women’s Victoria Open.

 The Victoria Open is a cracking tournament, which is doing some very good things for golf in general.
 It also tends to produce some very close finishes so expect some drama.

 Two concurrent tournaments featuring 288 players demands the use of two courses.
-Therefore both the Beach and Creek Courses will be in use at 13th Beach Golf Links.
+Therefore both the Beach and Creek Courses are used at 13th Beach Golf Links.
 The men’s and women’s tournaments run at the same time and feature the same prize pool but they are entirely separate competitions with groups teeing off one after the other.
 After everybody plays one round at the two courses, the Friday evening cut will be made after which the action is confined to Beach Course over the weekend.
 There is a second cut to just 35 players on Saturday evening.

 The Beach Course is a stunning layout set along the coast.
 Wind is usually a factor on this modern style links course which has relatively narrow fairways framed by penal rough, pot bunkers in strategic places and slopes which will lead to plenty of tricky lies.
 The greens are big but hitting them is by no means a given in tougher conditions.

 Whilst scoring is largely dependent on weather conditions, it does tend to be quite good at 13th Beach Golf Links.
-Therefore, close finishes are commonplace with three 72 holes not enough to decide the winner in three of the last five years.
+Therefore, close finishes are commonplace with three 72 holes not enough to decide the winner on a regular basis.

 About the ISPS Handa Vic Open